Yasmin-FY/AIRA-F/README.md

 AIRA-F is a risk scoring framework similar to CVSS which evaluates the social, legal, and psychological impact of issues with AI behavior and content.
 This scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers.
 The framework is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers.

-This scoring system evaluates AI risks across seven core dimensions using a consistent four-point scoring system with weights to reflect severity.
+This scoring system evaluates AI risks across eight core dimensions using a consistent four-point scoring system with weights to reflect severity.
 Human welfare takes priority over technical complexity or business concerns.
 Risks affecting physical safety, mental health, and vulnerable populations get an increased weight to reflect their real-world severity.

 ## Scoring Factors

 Below are the various scoring factors with their definition, abbreviation, scoring levels, and examples.
 Numbers 1-3 get double weight because they’re critical safety factors.
 Number 4 is a high impact factor, and serves as a multiplier.
 Numbers 5 and 7 are weighted normally.
-And 6 als serves as a multiplier.
+And 6 and 8 serve as multipliers.

 ### 1. Physical Safety Impact (PhSI)